stanichor/stanichor.github.io/_posts/2025-06-17-college-major-iq.md

 The original data comes from [Statistic Brain][statbrain], which estimates IQ using GRE scores from 2006.
 While the data itself is plausibly accurate—[matching other records of GRE scores by major](http://www.kyoolee.net/gre_2005-6_score_chart_and_philosophy_majors.pdf)—the methodology for converting GRE scores to IQ contains two critical errors:

 1. **Incorrect Standard Deviation Assumption**: The original analysis assumes that a standard deviation on the GRE corresponds to 22 IQ points, which not only ignores [regression toward the mean](https://en.wikipedia.org/wiki/Regression_toward_the_mean), but assumes the *opposite*, yielding estimates that are more extreme than reality.
-2. **Overestimated Mean IQ**: The analysis assumes GRE test-takers have an average IQ of 115.
-This is likely too high; a mean of 112 (consistent with Master’s degree holders) is more plausible.
+2. **Overestimated Mean IQ**: The analysis assumes GRE test-takers have an average IQ of 115 which is likely too high; a mean of 112 ([consistent with Master’s degree holders][rc-analysis]) is more plausible.

 ## A Better Estimation Method

-To correct this, I estimate IQ by major using the following assumptions:
+To accurately estimate IQ by major, I use the following assumptions:
 1. **GRE-IQ correlation**: 0.7 (based on typical correlations between IQ and standardized tests)
 2. **Mean IQ of GRE test-takers**: 112 (consistent with [estimates for Master's degree holders][rc-analysis]).
 3. **IQ standard deviation for GRE test-takers**: 12 (slighly higher than the [observed variance][rc-analysis] found for Master's degree holders).